WanderingSpaceThinker/nonexistence/_posts/2021-03-14-Water-pt1-the-boiling-point-was-a-lie.md

 Our focus today is on the curve that separates gas with the other states[^3].
 This is the curve that tells us the boiling temperature for a given pressure (or the other way around).

-We can see the boiling temperature increases with pressure, that's the secret behind pressure cooker.
+We can see the boiling temperature increases with pressure, that's the secret behind the pressure cooker.
 Since water takes around **1600x** more space as vapor[^4] than as a liquid, this will increase pressure **a lot** in a confined space.
 With that you can cook stuff [quicker than normal](https://en.wikipedia.org/wiki/Pressure_cooking).

 **<ins>The truth behind evaporation</ins>**